 2. Offer a Pacifier:

-Giving your baby a pacifier at naptime and bedtime can also reduce the risk of SIDS.
+Can a newborn sleep with pacifier?
+Yes, as long as there is nothing attached to it!
+Giving your baby a pacifier at nap time and bedtime not only helps them sooth to sleep, but it can also reduce the risk of SIDS.
 If you're breastfeeding, wait until your baby is around 3-4 weeks old before introducing a pacifier.

 3. Avoid Overheating:

 Overheating is a risk factor for SIDS.
-Dress your baby in light, breathable layers and keep the room at a comfortable temperature.
+Dress your baby in light, breathable layers and keep the room at a comfortable temperature (ideally 20-22°C / 70-71°F).
 If your baby feels hot to the touch, they may be overheating.
+Check our guide for the right sleepwear according to room temperature.
+Dressing your baby in the appropriate TOG Rating sleepwear is critical.
+Check out our article Ultimate Guide to Baby Sleepwear TOG Ratings to learn about the safest TOG rating for baby sleepwear.

 4. Avoid Exposure to Smoke, Alcohol, and Drugs: